 - After 30 minutes test the temperature of the thigh meat with an instant thermometer.
 165˚F/74˚C is the safe minimum cooking temperature for poultry.
 Another way to check that poultry is cooked through is if the juices run clear and the leg and thigh meat fall off the bone easily.

-- Let the chicken rest for 10 minutes before carving it.
+- Let the chicken rest in the pan for 10 minutes before carving it.
 Serve hot and spoon the roasted veggies and pan juices over the meat.

 Notes

-- If you can't source sumac then just leave it out.
+- If you can’t source sumac try swapping it with lemon zest or just leave it out.
 Feel free to add other spices and/or herbs as you like.

 - Wrap leftovers and refrigerate for up to 3 days.
 Reheat to serve.